Who We Are

 Whitney Allison (she/her), President

 Whitney Allison stumbled into collegiate cycling back in 2007 and has never looked back.
 She’s been racing professionally since 2013 and on the gravel side since 2021.
-No stranger to jumping in, she co-founded the Fort Follies in 2012 and ran the Fort Follies Gran Prix in 2013, a women’s $10k prize purse crit at the finish line of the men’s only Pro Challenge…they went on to add a women’s race through 2019.
+No stranger to jumping in, she co-founded the Fort Follies in 2012 and ran the Fort Follies Gran Prix in 2013, a women’s $10k prize purse crit at the finish line of the men’s only Pro Challenge… they went on to add a women’s race through 2019.
 She got roped into FoCo Fondo when founding partners Zack Allison and Jake Arnold needed day-of organizational support in 2016.
 Since 2020, Whit and Zack have been at the helm of FoCo Fondo, letting it grow and evolve to what it is today, including the inaugural programming of Friends of FoCo Fondo.
-This trifecta of professional racing, FoCo Fondo and Friends of FoCo Fondo is her flow state.
-She believes that a bit of funds to the right person or group at the right time can have huge, lasting impact.
+This trifecta of professional racing, FoCo Fondo, and Friends of FoCo Fondo is her flow state.
+She believes that a bit of funds to the right person or group at the right time can have a huge, lasting impact.

 Zack Allison, (he/him), Vice President